ayaolitoquit/How-Many-Missed-The-Boat/README.md

 # HowManyMissedTheBoat
-Boat Riddle Java GUI

 ![Java version](https://img.shields.io/badge/Java-1.8-blue)
 ![Swing](https://img.shields.io/badge/Swing-GUI%20Library-orange)

-## Description

 "How Many Missed The Boat Riddle Java GUI" is a Java Graphical User Interface (GUI) project developed as the final project for the Object-Oriented Programming (OOP) subject.
 The application presents a fun and interactive riddle game that challenges players to solve a boat-related puzzle.

-## Features

-- Engaging Riddle: Players are presented with a boat-themed riddle that they need to solve by selecting the correct answers.
-- Interactive GUI: The application uses Java Swing to create an interactive and visually appealing user interface.
-- Randomized Riddles: The riddles are generated randomly from a set of pre-defined questions, providing unique challenges for each player.
-- Error Handling: The program includes error handling to ensure smooth user experience and prevent unexpected crashes.
-- Play Again Option: Players have the option to play the riddle again, allowing them to improve their scores and challenge their friends.

 ## How to Play